Lchuang/Pycwb2sac/README.md

 2. Obspy

 ### Before execute the code, please
-1. Modify the first line of Pycwb2sac.py and change it to where your python path is. i.e.
+Modify the first line of Pycwb2sac.py and change it to where your python path is. i.e.

 Change it from
 #!/Users/anaconda/envs/obspy/bin/python
 to
 #!/Linda/anaconda/envs/obspy/bin/python

-### Run the script by
+### Run the script and input three or four(optional) parameters in this orde:
+Pycwb2sac <Dfile> <NSTA.DAT> <output_format SAC:0, Obspy:1> <Pfile(optional)>

+Note:
+(1) NSTA.DAT in here is a fixed version from the original one.
+(2) Pfile is optional.
+If given, the earthquke and station information will be wrote to headers
+(3) All the data files in .D file will be converted regardless if the station is listed in .P file.